tail /var/log/nginx/error.log

 # grep cgit /etc/nginx/sites-available/*

-Then, try to see what user was running cgit:
+Then, we tried to see which user was running the cgit process:

 # ps auwx | grep cgit

-We assumed that the user www-data run the cgit process — I don’t remember tbh.
+So we assumed that the user www-data ran the cgit process — I don’t remember why to be honest.

 # chgrp -R www-data /path/to/repositories/